 When WP Simple Pay Pro is installed and activated, two pages will be generated: a Payment Success Page and a Payment Failure Page.

 By default, after payments made through WP Simple Pay Pro succeed (or fail), the payer will be redirected to the appropriate page.
+This defaults to the Payment Failure Page.

 You can also change the payment success page at the form settings level.
 Visit Simple Pay Pro → Payment Forms → (Your Form) → Payment Options.